MikeBusuttil/TaskITEasy/README.md

 - deploy UI
   - create text UI
     - style like example UI:
+      - disallow clicking the indented area
+        - opaque checkbox background should do it
+      - disallow moving the cursor to the indented area
+        - snap cursor to end of previous line or end of indentation in next line (depending on how you got there)
       - adopt monaco dark color scheme everywhere
       - show border/dividers while editing
       - add delete button